tsdataclinic/scout/README.md

 ### 4.1 Error when running `yarn sync-schema`: `client password must be a string`

-The `packages/server/ormconfig.json` config uses an empty password.
-If you installed postgres through Homebrew then by default the postgres user is configured to not required a password.
+The `TYPEORM_PASSWORD` environment variable in `packages/server/.env` defaults to an empty password.
+If you installed postgres through Homebrew then by default the postgres user is configured to not require a password.
 If you installed postgres through a different method, the password should be whichever you used when installing the database.

-Set your postgres user's password in `packages/server/ormconfig.json`. **Make sure to not commit this password back.**
+**If you change the `TYPEORM_PASSWORD` in `.env` remember to not commit this password back.**

-If you change your postgres user to not require a password or a blank password then you can leave `ormconfig.json` as is.
+If you change your postgres user to not require a password or a blank password then you can leave the password in `.env` as an empty string.

 ### 4.2 `TypeError: JwtStrategy requires a secret or key`